 There are many training modalities; the names of those and the jargon attached can get in the way of a human figuring out where to look to form a plan to walk outside, look the dog in the eye, and train.
 For my purposes here I will use the terms “traditional” training and “clicker” training.

 Manding is a captured behavior, for the most part.
-This means that as a trainer I watch for the very beginning of enough maturity in the pups to be able to teach this behavior, or encourage this behavior.
+A captured behavior is one that is naturally occurring and fully complete.
+As a trainer I watch for the very beginning of enough maturity in the pups to be able to capture this behavior or encourage this behavior.
 I do this BEFORE the puppies learn to put their feet on me.

 Puppies LOVE to mand!
 They become excited at being given the opportunity to do so because it always, always results in something pleasant happening with the human they mand to, if the human understands what the pup is trying to say.
 On my ranch, visitors are not allowed to interact with my dogs until I have a chance to tell them about the manding behaviors all my dogs will offer and how to reward them for doing so.

-The pleasant thing might be a treat, such as chicken or cheese, or a quick snuggle, or even just being told they are wonderful; they have asked for attention – and gotten it!!!
+The pleasant thing might be a treat, such as chicken or cheese, or a quick snuggle, or even just being told they are wonderful; the dogs have asked for attention – and gotten it!!!
 Yea!
-Dogs trained this way, with the very first baby steps of their education being so much fun, quickly learn to look forward to their interactions with humans and the games they may play together in the future, because I assure you, to my puppies this is all about games.
-I think of training as the game they always win because I set up the environment and my expectations very carefully so that the dog is likely to be able to give me a behavior I can reward for.
+Dogs trained this way, with the very first baby steps of their education being so much fun, quickly learn to look forward to their interactions with humans and the games they may play together in the future.
+To my puppies, this is all about games!
+I think of training as the game they always win because I set up the environment and my expectations very carefully so that the dog is likely to be able to give me a behavior I can reward for, every time.

-Dogs trained this way are often described as sensitive, sweet, intelligent, and special; they are the same dogs as described above!!!!
+Dogs trained this way are often described as sensitive, sweet, intelligent, and special; they are the same dogs described above as independent, stubborn, etc.!!!!
 It’s the language used to interact with them that is different.
-Stay tuned….